Quincy Votes! is committed to objective, impartial voter information

-As an organization aimed at boosting civic engagement, Quincy Votes! will work to raise awareness about elections, candidate records, and the voting process.
+As an organization aimed at boosting civic engagement, Quincy Votes! works to raise awareness about elections, candidate records, and the voting process.
 Our goal is to strengthen our community and democracy by engaging as many voices in government policies and practices as possible.

-Our nonpartisan group aims to partner with community members in Quincy, particularly those from underrepresented groups, to engage in local issues and to participate in the electoral process.
+Our nonpartisan group partners with community members in Quincy, particularly those from underrepresented groups, to engage with them on local issues and encourage them to participate in the electoral process.

-That said, Quincy Votes! is made up of residents who, as individuals, tend to be civically engaged.
+Quincy Votes! is a volunteer based group, made up of residents who are civically engaged.
 Many individuals volunteer with local issues-based groups, serve on their children’s schools’ parent-teacher organizations, and regularly watch – and speak at – city meetings.
 Some volunteer with local political campaigns, and some run for office themselves.

 –The Quincy Votes!
 Board of Directors

-Liz Speakman, Maggie McKee, Mary Lally, Dave Shiga, Bill Spirito, and Tere Rodriguez
+Liz Speakman, Kathy Geraghty, Mary Lally, Dave Shiga, Bill Spirito, and Karl Becker

 Our story